INTO-CPS-Association/plant-controller/ACKNOWLEDGEMENTS.md

 ## Mechanical Parts

-Rasmus Elm helped with the design of the mechanical fittings and fabricated them for the prototype.
+Rasmus Elm, Prototype Lab, Aarhus University helped with the design of the mechanical fittings and fabricated them for the prototype.
 His help in improving the mechanical structure of the prototype has been invaluable.

+## Plants

+Peter Høgh Mikkelsen and Mirgita Frasheri has helped with selection and procurement of the plants.

 ## Advice